arsrtech/accumulate-java-sdk/INSTALLATION.md

 ### [Here is the reference to installing Java](https://www.digitalocean.com/community/tutorials/how-to-install-java-with-apt-on-ubuntu-20-04)

 ## SDK Installation
-- Add the below dependency in your pom.xml file
+- Add the below dependency in the new/existing project's pom.xml file
 ```
     <repositories>
         <repository>